-The focus on a single growth area at Badshot Lea as presented in Alternative 3.3 would locate development at one of the furthest places from the town centre and railway station as well as the nearest neighbourhood centre.
+The focus on a single growth area at Badshot Lea as presented in Alternative 3.3 would locate development at one of the furthest places from the town centre and railway station as well as the nearest neighbourhood centre within the Plan area.
 This would be likely to mean a significant negative effect on reduced car travel.
 In addition, the focus of almost all development in one location is likely to put significant pressure on amenities and consequently a potential need for investment in social and physical infrastructure.
 The range, scale and timing of such infrastructure, whilst retaining a viable development, may mean that this alternative would have a minor negative effect on this objective.
 Increased need to travel by car together with the use of sites which are partially within Flood Zone 3 would have potential significant negative effect on reducing the Town's impact on climate change.
-The clustering of almost all development into one of the town's distinctive areas would result in a development unable to complement the character of the area and consequently have a significant negative effect on this objective.
+The clustering of almost all residual housing development into one of the town's distinctive areas would result in a development unable to complement the character of the area and consequently have a significant negative effect on this objective.
+Similarly, development would be likely to have an adverse impact on some sensitive landscapes or lead to the coalescence of settlements.
 Whilst containing some wildlife habitats, the area around Badshot Lea does not contain sites designated for their wildlife interest or BOAs and so there would be likely to be a minor positive effect on this objective.